Creo (Pro/Engineer) vs. SolidWorks – More Fuel in the Debate

 6. Customer Focus In Sales

 Creo has a ton more to offer in terms of total package and capability, but PTC packages their stuff in too many modules — you must purchase separately.
 Initially Creo vs SolidWorks look similar in price, but if you want full function, Creo is definitely more expensive.
-Also, PTC inserts some nifty little gems in modules so you have to buy the whole module to get the little thing you want.
+Also, PTC inserts some nifty gems in extra modules so you have to buy more to get them.

-SolidWorks tends to package their stuff in neater groups, so out of the blocks you have access to more of their functionality.
+SolidWorks tends to package their stuff in neater groups, so out of the box you have access to more functionality.
 SW doesn’t compartmentalize the functions as much.
 (Even if they have less total to offer in the first place).

 In Summary, Creo has much more to offer, but SolidWorks packages their stuff for the customer better.